tuckerweibell/recipe/packages/recipe/src/components/EzButton/EzButton.md

       types: ['EzThemeColors', 'destructive'],
       defaultValue: 'primary',
       description: 'The color of the component.
 Supports theme palette properties and colors.'
     },
     {
+      name: 'data',
+      types: ['object'],
+      description: 'The data attributes to be applied to the component.', },
+    {
       name: 'destructive',